Generating $k$ EPR-pairs from an $n$-party resource state: Introduction

 is 1-pairable: in order to obtain an EPR-pair between two parties Alice and Bob, the other $n-2$ parties can measure their qubit in the Hadamard basis and communicate the classical measurement outcomes to Alice and Bob, who convert their remaining 2-qubit state into an EPR-pair if one of them (say Alice) does a $Z$-gate conditioned on the parity of the $n-2$ bits they received.

-The GHZ-example has the minimal possible 1 qubit per party, but unfortunately $k$ is only~1 there.
+The GHZ-example has the minimal possible 1 qubit per party, but unfortunately $k$ is only~1 there: we can only create 1 EPR-pair.
 We are interested in resource states that are $k$-pairable for larger $k\le n/2$.
 We give both upper and lower bounds for $k$-pairability, considering both the situation where we allow $m>1$ qubits per party (but not too many), and the situation where we insist that each of the $n$ parties has only the minimal $m=1$ qubits.